 When he saw the Buffalo airlines charter approaching the Aklavik airstrip, swaying and bobbing in the wind, Michael Greenland surely felt relief.
 Michael is the president of the Ehdiitat Gwich’in Council in Aklavik, Northwest Territories.
 He knew exactly what was on that plane: the first shipment of frozen and canned food sent from Second Harvest.

 To put Aklavik into perspective, the hamlet is about as north as it gets in Arctic Canada.
 It’s 833 km north of Whitehorse, Yukon.
 It’s further north than a majority of Alaska, Iceland and parts of southern Greenland.
-Where to buy tretinoin cream 0.025.
+Getting food to Canada’s communities in the Arctic Circle is a challenge at best.
 It’s a glorious day when it arrives.

 That plane, a Buffalo Airways DC3, had a long flight that day.
 The food on it travelled even further: first loaded onto a truck in Edmonton and trucked into the Northwest Territories several days before that charter flight landed its wheels on the snowy airstrip in this isolated northern community.
 Planes of this size are rarely seen arriving into this small community, perhaps once or twice a year according to Michael, and the locals likely knew something was up.